Orthmox/alx-low_level_programming/0x02-functions_nested_loops/README.md

-5-sign.c prints the sign of a number using the print_sign function Function _abs computes absolute value of an integer 6-abs.c file computes the absolute value of an interger using _abs function
+5-sign.c prints the sign of a number using the print_sign function Function _abs computes absolute value of an integer 6-abs.c file computes the absolute value of an interger using _abs function Function print_last_digit prints the last digit of a number 7-print_last_digit.c file prints tge last digit of a number using the print_last_digit function